-UK bloke Salman Anjum likes to draw - like - a lot.
-Though most of his talent is put to work for a nutrition education charity, Salman never misses a chance to put his automotive passion onto paper.
+UK bloke Salman Anjum loves to draw.
+Though most of his talent is put to work by day as a visual designer, Salman never misses a chance to put his automotive passion onto paper.
+Currently driving a 840ci as he laughs in the face of reliability, Salman never misses a chance to put his automotive passion onto paper.
 One of our most prolific artists, his designs include "Tri-Luminati", "Aging Well", and "Use The Force" among many others.

 Salman put down the sketchpad to answer a few questions: